AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/chapters/11_Concurrency.rst

 Tasks
 ~~~~~~

 Java and Ada both provide support for concurrency in the language.
 The C++ language has added a concurrency facility in its most recent revision, C++11, but we are assuming that most C++ programmers are not (yet) familiar with these new features.
-We thus provide the following mock API for C++ which is similar to the Java *Thread* class:
+We thus provide the following mock API for C++ which is similar to the Java :java:`Thread` class:

 .. code-block:: cpp